First-principles study the structural, magnetic, optical properties and doping effect in chromium arsenide: Computational details

 \section{Computational details}

-Our density functional theory(DFT) calculations were performed by using the Vienna ab initio simulation package(VASP)\cite{Kresse-1996,Kresse-prb-1993}.
-This code solves the Kohn-Sham equations within the pseudopotential approximation\cite{Payne-rmp-1992}.
-The generalized gradient approximation(GGA) to the exchange correlation potential in form of the Perdew, Burke and Ernzerhof(PBE)\cite{PBE-prl-1996} functional was used in this work.
-After convergence tests, an energy cutoff of $650$ eV for the planewave expansion was selected, and integration using K-points $9*9*9$ for RS, CC, ZB,$11*11*7$ for WZ, NA and $7*11*7$ for MP type, respectively.
-The K-points, sampling over the irreducible Brillouin zone, were generated by Monkhorst-Pack scheme\cite{Monkhorst-prl-1976}.
-All the structure have been optimized to achieve the minimum energy by accurate relaxation of the atomic positions up to the energy accuracy of $0.01$ meV.
-The pseudopotentials were tested by comparing the pseudoeigenvalues with those generated by all electron calculations for several atomic and ionic configurations.
-Stability of the results with respect to k-point sampling has been carefully checked and the present choice represents a good comprise between accuracy and computation time.
+Our density functional theory(DFT) calculations were performed by using the Vienna ab initio simulation package(VASP) \cite{Kresse-1996-54,Kresse-1996-6,Kresse-prb-1994}.
+This code solves the Kohn-Sham equations within the pseudopotential approximation \cite{Payne-rmp-1992}.
+The generalized gradient approximation(GGA) to the exchange-correlation potential in form of the Perdew, Burke, and Ernzerhof(PBE) \cite{PBE-prl-1996} functional was used in this work.
+After convergence tests, an energy cutoff of $650$ eV for the plane-wave expansion was selected.
+The K-points, sampling over the irreducible Brillouin zone, were generated by Monkhorst-Pack scheme \cite{Monkhorst-prl-1976}.
+We used K-points mesh of $9\times9\times9$ for RS, CC, ZB; $11\times11\times7$ for WZ, NA; and $7\times11\times7$ for MP type, respectively.
+The convergence of the results concerning k-point sampling has been carefully checked.
+To explore the magnetic properties of CrAs, we have calculated the total energy of NM, FM, and different AFM phases for six crystal structures.
+All the structures have been optimized to achieve the minimum energy by accurate relaxation of the atomic positions up to the energy accuracy of $10^{-5}$ eV.
+The optical properties of solids are described by dielectric functions \cite{Wang2019,Xu2017}.

-Since CrAs ia a prototype of the HM ferromagnets among the ZB 3d-transition metal compounds, we have calculated its total energy in NM, AFM and FM phase for six crystal structures.